gray rectangle with angle

 These are the best ways to check for emails and text links safely.

-1. Hover over the email link to see if it reveals anything unusual.
+1. Hover over the email link or check the URL from a QR code to see if it reveals anything unusual.
 If it seems irregular or points you to a site that you’re not familiar with, beware, and err on the side of caution by not clicking on the link.

 2. If the message is asking for personal information from you, your first line of defense is to be suspicious.
 Unknown sources that demand your personal information, passwords, or payment information should always be investigated with caution.
 If the message creates a sense of urgency or fear, it’s best to do your due diligence.